RobertSundling/neato-botvac/README.md

 These are the official firmware packages but with the expired certificate replaced by non-expired certificates.
 The firmware images themselves are unchanged.

-**If you try one of these firmware images, whether or not your robot accepts the firmware, please open a GitHub [issue](https://github.com/RobertSundling/neato-botvac/issues) or [discussion](https://github.com/RobertSundling/neato-botvac/discussions) on this repository to report your findings.
-As of February 20, 2025, we do not yet know if they work.**
+**If you try the self-signed firmware image, whether or not your robot accepts the firmware, please open a GitHub [issue](https://github.com/RobertSundling/neato-botvac/issues) or [discussion](https://github.com/RobertSundling/neato-botvac/discussions) on this repository to report your findings.
+As of February 20, 2025, we do not yet know if it works.**

 | Version   | Firmware Date | Certificate Validity         | Download   |
 |-----------|---------------|------------------------------|------------|